 We have a fantastic team at Succeeding Small, and I am so grateful for them.
 I have a leadership team that takes care of administrative work and client communication and a creative team that takes care of the actual work and delivery of my service.
 You do not need a gigantic staff to allow you to travel.
 Other ways to do it primarily rely on client communication and expectations.
 As a service-based business, having a team is incredibly beneficial, where we are able to continue to deliver work promptly that is not dependent on my time or my schedule.
 That’s how I wanted to build my business and in order for me to do that, a team was necessary.

 Having the right systems

-Having thorough systems are what allows you to get everything that you do onto paper.
+Having thorough systems is what allows you to get everything that you do onto paper.
 Standard Operating Procedures(SOPs), Instruction manuals, and documentation about how to do things within the company are vital to allowing you time to step away.
-Problem solving guides and resources are another helpful way to ensure team members can solve problems independently during your absence.
+Problem-solving guides and resources are another helpful way to ensure team members can solve problems independently during your absence.
 If you are preparing to travel, think about these questions:

 - What will need to be done while I’m gone?
 Can I write instructions for those things so that someone can take care of them for me?